alxdavids/ourbbg/content/post/martin-burnley.md

 fluctuation of the chaotic theory that underlies all of Derby's recent problems.
 I stood in the away end at Turf Moor in 2014, and watched a red card flutter in the cold air of a receding North West winter.
-In 2021, I sit in Lisboa, Portugal during an endless global pandemic, wondering how Derby County can arrest their slow and desperate slide towards the lower reaches of English football.
+In 2021, I find myself in Lisboa, Portugal during an endless global pandemic, still worrying about Derby County; wondering how it may be possible that they can arrest their slow and desperate slide towards the lower reaches of English football.

 ## The stage